MicrosoftDocs/minecraft-creator/creator/Documents/EditorInstallation.md

 ms.author: mikeam
 title: Minecraft Bedrock Editor Installation ms.prod: gaming
-description: How to get Minecraft Bedrock Editor
+description: "A guide detailing the process of installing and testing Minecraft Bedrock Editor"
 ---

 # How to get Minecraft Editor